FabioBarbat0/BookRecommender/README.md

 their preview, so that they can easily understand if the plot and the style of the book are among the user’s tastes.

+## How to use
+1. Rate the books you have read and tap *Continue*;
+2. Select one of the recommended books;
+3. Read the description and tap *Preview*;
+4. Enjoy your reading!

 ## Description

 ### ML Model